SponsoredBuild your website with Vincony

 Consejos prácticos

-• Record the noise on your phone if possible
+• Record audio or video if possible

 • Note any witnesses